-Contractor's Company Representative Date

-Contractor's Company Name Phone Number

-I, certify that contents of the Bingemans Contractor Safety Policies & Procedures may cause me or from the premises.
-IN the case of any damage, Subcontractor, to Bingemans' equipment, any Contractor's Liability reparations. vledge that I have signed this ty policies and procedures as they and that any violation of these r my subcontractor to be ordered , caused by said Contractor or client, or guest's belongings or to
+Contractor's Company Name Phone Number contents of the Bingemans Contractor Safety Event Décor Notice (page 26) applies I acknow page.
+I have agreed to comply with these safe apply to my work at Bingemans, and I underst Safety Policies & Procedures may cause me of from the premises.
+IN the case of any damage Subcontractor, to Bingemans' equipment, any Bingemans premises, the Contractor's Liability reparations.
+Guideline.
+If the Tradeshow and wledge that I have signed this ety policies and procedures as they and that any violation of these or my subcontractor to be ordered e, caused by said Contractor or client, or guest's belongings or to L certify the at I have read and understand that